 In high school, we study questions known as quadratic equations.
 However, we do not really talk about how they were invented and why.
 Well, quadratic equations are called quadratic because originally ancient mathematicians were using geometrical shapes – rectangles and squares – to figure out the area, the perimeter, the position of something, the maximum and minimum values in a strictly geometric way.
 The Babylonians, the Egyptians and the Greeks were all solving quadratic types of problems using geometry.
 In Latin, square is “quadratum”, thus, quadratic equations are based on a concept of a square.

-Quadratic equations, as we know them today, were first discovered by a Persian scholar, Al-Khwarizmi.
-While he did not call them ‘quadratic equations’, they were based on the dimensions of a square and eventually borrowed the Latin name of the shape “quadratus”.
+Quadratic equations in their algebraic form, as we know them today, were first discovered by a Persian scholar, Al-Khwarizmi.
+While he was not calling them ‘quadratic equations’, they were based on the dimensions of a square and eventually borrowed the Latin name of the shape “quadratum”.

-Al-Khwarizmi solved quadratic equations using a method we now know as completing a square.
+Al-Khwarizmi was able to solve quadratic equations using a method we now know as completing a square.

-In ancient times people who were involved in construction and land division needed some mathematical tools to solve challenging problems they were encountering.
+In the ancient times, people who were involved in construction and dividing land required some mathematical tools to solve challenging problems they were encountering.

-One of the problems which Al-Khwarizmi managed to solve was related to building an accommodation consisting of two rooms.
+One of the problems which Al-Khwarizmi managed to solve by combining Geometry and Algebra was related to building an accommodation consisting of two rooms.